material-motion/material-motion/concepts/runtimes.md

 ### The Runtime

-A Runtime can be initialized with zero arguments.
+A Runtime must be able to initialize with zero arguments.

     class Runtime {
       function init()
     }

+A Runtime must

 A Runtime may be provided with a new Director at any time in the Runtime's existence.